Prove Command

 version of this example.

-See also ProveDetails command, Boolean values, GeoGebra Automated Reasoning Tools: A Tutorial and technical details of the algorithms. |
+See also ProveDetails command, Boolean values, and GeoGebra Automated Reasoning Tools: A Tutorial. |